 Planting Amethyst Hyacinth Bulbs

 Plant Amethyst hyacinth bulbs in fall about six to eight weeks before the first expected frost in your area.
-Generally, this is September-October in northern climates, or October-November in the southern states.
+Generally, this is September to October in northern climates, or October to November in the southern states.

 Care of Amethyst Hyacinths

 Water well after planting bulbs, then allow Amethyst hyacinths to dry out slightly between watering.
 Be careful not to overwater, as these hyacinth plants don’t tolerate soggy soil and may rot or mold.

 Bulbs can be left in the ground for the winter in most climates, but Amethyst hyacinths require a chilling period.
 If you live where winters exceed 60 degrees F. (15 C.), dig the hyacinth bulbs and store them in the refrigerator or other cool, dry location during the winter, then replant them in spring.